osTicket/docs/Plugins/Password Management Policies.rst

 To add a new instance simply click **Add New Instance**.
 Give the new instance any **Name** you want, set the **Status** to **Active**, and click the **Config** tab to start configuring the instance.

 .. image:: ../_static/images/pwmgt_plugin_instance.png
-  :alt: Password Management Policies Instances
+  :alt: Add New Password Management Policies Instance

 |br|